-Term Definition Hydro power scheme One or more hydro power stations including pump storage units relying on a common river system for their energy source can be defined as a hydro power scheme , including run-of-the-river hydro power stations .
-Intermediate generation Generating units that are not included in baseload generation or peaking generation are generally included in this category.
-Monte Carlo simulations Probabilistic computational algorithms that rely on repeated random sampling to compute their results.
+Term Definition Monte Carlo simulations Probabilistic computational algorithms that rely on repeated random sampling to compute their results.
 Monte Carlo methods are useful in studying complex systems with significant uncertainty in inputs.
-NCAS Network control ancillary services Network Support Agreement 3 An agreement between a Network Service Provider and a Market Participant to provide a non- network alternative to a network augmentation to improve network capability.
+NSCAS Network support and control ancillary services Network Support Agreement 2 An agreement between a Network Service Provider and a Market Participant to provide a non- network alternative to a network augmentation to improve network capability.
 Peaking generation Generating units that are relatively expensive to run and generally run only for few hours a day when the demand is high.
 Run-of-river hydro power stations The hydro power stations utilizing the natural flow and elevation drop of a river to generate electricity.
 Power stations of this type are built on rivers with a consistent and steady flow, either natural or through the use of a large reservoir at the head of the river that then can provide a regulated steady flow for the down-stream power station .
 Scenarios As defined in section 4.1 of this document.
 Simulation case An EAAP simulation with a GELF for a given Scenario and with a given POE demand trace (10% POE or 50% POE).
 Study period 24 month period under investigation by EAAP.